White Bean Dip, a quick and easy dip for fresh vegetables and whole-grain crackers.

 - men and women over 50 it is 30 and 21 grams per day, respectively

-Besides a taco or retired beans, some people struggle with how to use beans.
-You might like my recipe for Gallo Pinto, Black Beans and Rice.
+Besides a taco or refried beans, some people struggle with how to use beans.
+You might like these recipes with beans.

 This dip wants you to put your stamp on it.
 Add flavor with what you have available.